Traffic Director with internet network endpoint groups

 - Use the Google Cloud CLI or REST APIs to configure Traffic Director.
 End-to-end configuration using the Google Cloud console is not supported.

 - FQDN backends are only supported with Envoy.
 Proxyless gRPC is not supported.

 INTERNET_FQDN_PORTwith Traffic Director, health checks of the remote endpoints are done using Envoy's distributed health checking mechanism.
 Whenever a new remote endpoint is added, all Envoy proxies start health checking it independently.

 Similarly, when a new Envoy proxy is added to the mesh, it starts checking all the remote endpoints.
 Therefore, depending on the number of Envoy proxies and remote endpoints in your deployment, the resulting health check mesh might cause significant network traffic and an undue load on the remote endpoints.
 You can choose not to configure health checks.

-Health check status is not visible in the Cloud Console for FQDN backends.
+Health check status is not visible in the Google Cloud console for FQDN backends.

 Health checking that uses the UDP, SSL, and gRPC protocols is not supported.